ISSofBC’s Resettlement Assistance Program (RAP)

 RAP Program Key Forms and Activities – This info-sheet provides a list of key forms and activities undertaken within the first three weeks in the RAP program.

-ISSofBC RAP Info-sheet – This info-sheet shows the timelines and key activities undertaken by ISSofBC’s Resettlement Assistance Program (RAP) that supports newcomer Government Assisted Refugees (GARs)
+ISSofBC RAP Info-sheet – This info-sheet shows the timeline and key activities undertaken by ISSofBC’s Resettlement Assistance Program (RAP) that supports newcomer Government Assisted Refugees (GARs) within the first two weeks of arrival.

 Afghan Refugee Resettlement Updates – In this webinar hosted by ISSofBC’s BC Refugee Hub on September 29, 2021, speakers Kathy Sherrell (Director, ISSofBC Settlement Services) and Jennifer York (Division Manager, ISSofBC Settlement Services) provide details on the Resettlement Assistance Program (RAP), statistical updates on Afghan refugee arrivals to British Columbia and more.
 Download the webinar powerpoint presentation here.